Jackal of Pupunahue: Murders

 In 1954, during his work in coal mining, he got into a fight with a foreman after being fired for arguing with a higher-up over his paycheck.
 The foreman hit Roldán with a lamp, to which Roldán responded by hitting him in the head with a wooden stick, killing the man.
 He subsequently attempted to escape to Argentina, but eventually surrendered to the police after his sister convinced him to do so and was sentenced to five years of prison to be served at a Victoria prison.
 Because of good behavior, Roldán was given probation after his first year in prison.
 Hours before the murder, Roldán had been at the police station of Antilhue to sign, as this was a condition of the probation.

-In the night of June 7, 1957 Roldán, who was in a state of heavy inebriation, had dinner with his elderly parents and some of his brothers at the Los Copihues iron mine camp.
-He then went to buy fruit at the shop of Laura Díaz Díaz, a neighbour of his family and wife of his colleague Custodio Gómez Chacón, grabbing a iron bar on the way.
+In the night of June 7, 1957 Roldán, who was in a state of heavy inebriation, had dinner with his elderly parents and some of his brothers at the Los Copihues coal mine camp.
+He then went to buy fruit at the shop of Laura Díaz Díaz, a neighbour of his family and wife of his colleague Custodio Gómez Chacón, grabbing an iron bar on the way.
 According to his later declarations, Roldán had gone to Díaz's shop to buy fruit because he was thirsty after drinking.
 Laura's husband was by then working at a night shift in the coal mine at the time.
-Once Laura got back with the oranges José Misael had ordered he began an unprovoked and indiscriminate attack with the bar, killing Laura along with five of children (aged 1 to 14), along with gravely injuring 11-year old Nora, daughter of Laura, who, after being hit and having all of her teeth knocked out, hid under a bed.
+Once Laura got back with the oranges José Misael had ordered he began an unprovoked and indiscriminate attack with the bar, killing Laura along with five of the seven children (aged 1 to 14), along with gravely injuring 11-year old Nora, daughter of Laura, who, after being hit and having all of her teeth knocked out, hid under a bed.

 The murders occurred in the locality of Pupunahue in the commune of Máfil, southern Chile.
 At the time of the murder, Roldán was 27 years old.
 Reportedly the murders were followed by acts of necrophilia with Díaz' corpse and attempted arson to erase evidence by setting fire to a mattress before escaping into a nearby forest.